Jonathan Marchessault Game Preview: Golden Knights vs. Blues

 Marchessault Season Stats Insights

+- In 26 games this season, Marchessault has averaged 17:32 on the ice, while putting up a plus-minus rating of 0.

-- Marchessault has a goal in seven games this year out of 25 games played, including multiple goals three times.
+- In seven of 26 games this season, Marchessault has scored a goal, with three of those games resulting in multiple goals.

-- Marchessault has a point in 11 games this season (out of 25), including multiple points three times.
+- Marchessault has a point in 12 of 26 games this season, with multiple points in three of them.

-- In five of 25 games this season, Marchessault has had an assist, but no games with multiple assists.
+- Marchessault has an assist in six of 26 games this year, but has not recorded two or more in a game so far.

-- Marchessault's implied probability to go over his point total is 62.5% based on the odds.
+- The implied probability that Marchessault goes over his points over/under is 59.8%, based on the odds.

-- The implied probability of Marchessault going over his assist prop bet, based on the odds, is 36.4%.
+- There is an implied probability of 34.5% of Marchessault going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.